augustinas1/MomentClosure.jl/docs/src/tutorials/using_momentclosure.md

 ```julia
 tspan = (0., 100.)
 ```
-Now we can create the corresponding `ODEProblem`:
+Now we are able to create the corresponding `ODEProblem`:
 ```julia
 using OrdinaryDiffEq
 oprob = ODEProblem(closed_raw_eqs, u₀map, tspan, pmap)
 ```
-Note that we are using only [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) as [there is no need to load the whole DifferentialEquations library](https://diffeq.sciml.ai/stable/features/low_dep/#Low-Dependency-Usage).
+We are using only [OrdinaryDiffEq.jl](https://github.com/SciML/OrdinaryDiffEq.jl) as there is no need to load the whole DifferentialEquations library, as discussed [here](https://diffeq.sciml.ai/stable/features/low_dep/#Low-Dependency-Usage).

 Finally, we have everything we need to solve the raw moment equations which can be done using any ODE solver [implemented within DifferentialEquations.jl](https://diffeq.sciml.ai/dev/solvers/ode_solve/).
 We use the default `Tsit5()` solver and then [plot](https://diffeq.sciml.ai/stable/basics/plot/#plot) the obtained mean molecule numbers:
 ```julia